 What to pack for a river cruise in Europe

-Here’s a look at what I packed for a river cruise in Eastern Europe in April (which is springtime there).
+The list below represents what I packed for a river cruise in Eastern Europe in April (which is springtime there).
 This list would work for trips in spring, autumn, and parts of summer in most parts of Europe.
-(And check the end of the post for what to add if you're traveling during the winter months!)
+(And check the end of the post for tips on what to add if you're going on a winter river cruise!)

 If a hard-sided suitcase is more your speed, I'm a fan of .

 RELATED: The Best Luggage and Bags for Travel